abtris/portaledge/README.md

 + Postgres apt package is installed, but not configured (service, users, permissions...), this needs special sub-playbook.
 Common postgres extensions (compatible with Heroku) would be nice too.
 + Ruby can be installed either from Brightbox apt repo (bad) or with rbenv from source (slow).
 How do I install latest ruby from official repository (?) without compiling?
 The ruby dir has to be cleaned up.
-+ Node version manager (nvm) is probably useless in Vagrant setu(.
++ Node version manager (nvm) is probably useless in Vagrant setup.
 Same as above: what is an idiomatic way to install latest node via apt?
 + Upgrade Postgres to 9.3.
 These Ubuntu apt repos suck, <3 homebrew.
 + Add Mongo
 + Add Redis